kittenvr/LLMCoder/README.md

 Inspired from [hannesrudolph/llm-code-helper](https://github.com/hannesrudolph/llm-code-helper).
 Actually, code converted from it by the help of Claude 3.5 Sonnet, with only one prompt.
 From Python to pure html, for easy using.

-Just open the index.html file from your browser, you don't need Python or any installation.
+Just clone this repo, andopen the `index.html` file from your browser, you don't need Python or any installation.

+Or you can open my page online: [LLM Coder](https://christorng.github.io/LLMCoder/).
+It runs purly on your browser, no data is sent to any server.

 Attached original README.md: